beamaginelidar/L3CamViewer/README.md

 sudo dpkg -i <PACKAGE>
 ```

-#### OpenCV & PCL
+### OpenCV & PCL

-This package relies on the OpenCV 4 and PCL 1.9.0 libraries for data visualization.
+### OpenCV

+The OpenCV version used in Linux Ubuntu 20.04 is 4.5.5

+The OpenCV version used in Windows 10 is 4.4.0

+### PCL

+The PCL version used in Linux Ubuntu 20.04 is 1.9.0

+The PCL version used in Windows 10 is 1.9.1

 You might have to change some parts of the `L3CamViewer.pro` file and put the routes to where the PCL library is located on your PC instead of `$(HOME)/(...)`.